ClinGen/stanford-affils/doc/how-to.md

 inv check
 ```

-## Write code that can be submitted to the main branch
+## Write Code That Can Be Submitted to the Main Branch

 Expectations on how to write new code.